 2006 “Enraged and Engaged” NOW campaign brings activists from across the country to fight the nomination of Samuel Alito to replace O’Connor on the Supreme Court.

-2006 NOW is a lead organizer of the huge anti-war march in NYC, the March for Peace, Justice and Democracy in April, as part of our ongoing “Peace is a Feminist Issue” opposition to war in the Middle East.
+2006 NOW is a lead organizer of the huge anti-war march in NYC, the March for Peace, Justice, and Democracy in April, as part of our ongoing “Peace is a Feminist Issue” opposition to the war in the Middle East.

 2006 NOW opposes punitive immigration “reform” measures and participates in national immigrants’ rights marches in New York and Washington, DC

 2006 In February, the Supreme Court rejects NOW’s racketeering lawsuit against Joe Scheidler, Operation Rescue, and others, and directs the lower court to invalidate the nationwide injunction that has protected clinics across the country for 7 years.
 Within two months after the injunction is revoked, Operation Rescue (now called Operation Save America) attempts to mount a July siege of the last remaining clinic in Mississippi, and of course, NOW is there.